groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/net/_index.en.md

           ```
       # more_feature_loop
       - title: "Apply Watermark to Files of Different Formats in a Go"
         content: "GroupDocs.Watermark API allows you to apply watermark or delete watermark of all files in a specific folder in one go.
-The files can even be of different format and yet the watermark will be applied to all of them accurately.‎"
+The files can even be of different format and yet the watermark will be applied to all of them accurately."

       # more_feature_loop
       - title: "Foolproof Security for Watermark"